 Entrepreneurship - statistical indicators

-This article highlights aspects of entrepreneurship in the European Union (EU) using data from structural business statistics (SBS), business demography (BD), international trade in goods statistics by enterprise characteristics (TEC) and services trade by enterprise characteristics (STEC).
+This article highlights aspects of entrepreneurship in the European Union (EU) using data from structural business statistics (SBS), business demography (BD), and international trade in goods statistics by enterprise characteristics (TEC).

 Small, medium-sized and large enterprises

 Small enterprises make up vast majority of enterprises

 Small enterprises are defined as having fewer than 50 persons employed.
 Figure 1 shows that in 2017 they made up the vast majority of enterprises in the EU-27, ranging from 97 % in Germany, and 95 % in the EFTA country Switzerland, to 98 % and above in the remaining EU Member States (only countries for which data are available are shown in the figures in this article).
 By contrast, large enterprises, with 250 or more persons employed account for 0.5 % or less of all enterprises in all the EU Member States.
 Medium-sized enterprises, which employ between 50 and 249 persons, are generally more predominant in countries with a greater proportion of large enterprises.

 Small enterprises account for about half of employment

 The distribution of total employment across small, medium-sized and large enterprises is shown in Figure 2.
 In 2017, small enterprises typically accounted for between 40 % and 60 % of total employment.
 Italy at the higher end had 66 % of employment in small enterprises, while the same share in France at the lower end was 41 %.
 Looking at Figures 1 and 2 together, small and medium-sized enterprises typically account for 99.5 % or more of enterprises but account for roughly two thirds of total employment.